STUDY JAPANESE ONLINE WITH NATIVES HERE

 You have to learn at least 1,000 kanji to be able to achieve some fluency, or 2,000 to be able to read anything in the language, but the total kanji exceeds 4,000.

-In addition to the huge amount of ideograms and dashes, a Kanji usually has several pronunciations.
-Other than that, there are still many kanji that are similar to each other, making studies even more difficult.
+Besides the enormous number of ideograms and strokes, a Kanji usually has several pronunciations.
+Besides that, there are still many kanji that look similar to each other, making studies even more difficult.

 The similar-looking ideograms and kanji